-If you know you want to visit a specific attraction, but there are no discounts or national days coming up, you can consider buying your tickets in advance.
-On the websites of those attraction you can often preordering your tickets at a lower price, saving you a few euros compared to when you buy them at the door.
+Nonetheless, if you know you want to visit a specific attraction but no discounts or national days are coming up you can consider buying your tickets in advance.
+On the websites of those attractions, you can often preorder your tickets at a lower price.
+Most importantly, saving you a few euros compared to when you buy them at the door.

 4. Where to eat

-When you are out exploring, the thing most travellers spend money on is food and drinks.
-For example, you’re in a city and you get hungry.
+When you are out exploring, the thing most travelers spend money on is food and drinks.
+For instance, you’re in a city and you get hungry.
 The most simple way is to stop at a restaurant and eat something there.
-But when you do this a couple of times, these costs will start building up.
+However, when you do this a couple of times, these costs will start building up.

 Go for a travel budget-friendly meal